 Battle for Elephants – National Geographic (56 min.)

-We invite educators to use National Geographic and PBS’s comprehensive documentary Battle for Elephants (2013).
-The hour-long documentary can be broken down into different themes for the classroom.
-National Geographic’s Teaching Resources have materials for educators that can be combined with resources from our website.
+National Geographic and PBS’s Battle for Elephants (2013) is a comprehensive hour-long documentary that can be broken down into different themes for the classroom.
+National Geographic’s Teaching Resources has materials for educators that can be combined with resources from our website.
 Watch Battle for the Elephants here.

 Last Days of Elephants – WildAid (3 min.)

-Kathryn Bigelow’s new short film titled Last Days tackles elephant poaching and animal rights.
-The Oscar-winning Zero Dark Thirty and Hurt Locker director created the PSA with Annapurna’s Megan Ellison to raise awareness about the connection between species extinction and global terrorism.
-We discuss the animated piece, in this Lip News clip with Jackie Koppell and Gabriel Mizrahi.
+Kathryn Bigelow’s short film titled Last Days tackles elephant poaching and animal rights.
+The Oscar-winning director created the Public Service Announcement (PSA) to raise awareness about the connection between species extinction and global terrorism.

 The BBC has been producing ground-breaking wildlife programs from across the globe for over 50 years.
 Their online video collection has many specials on elephants including recent full-length documentaries exploring exploring the critical issues with elephants: